fkeck/subtools/README.md

 ### Read, write and manipulate subtitles in R

 Hi\!
-Welcome on the readme of `subtools`.
-Here, you will find some basic informations to get started with subtools.
+Here, you will find some basic informations to get started with `subtools`.
 For more details, you can check the package documentation.

 Subtools is a R package to read, write and manipulate subtitles in R.
 This then allows the full range of tools offered by the R ecosystem to